 Give me two minutes and I’ll tell you whether Bioheat actually works.
 We dug deep and came up with a detailed review, which closely examines the side effects, ingredients, clinical research and level of customer care.
 We also spent some time reading through hundreds of customer responses that are posted online.
 At this point we summed up all of the facts and details to give you the bottom line.

-First of all, Bioheat is made by Global Formulas and it contains 1-3 dimethylamylamine, EGCG, norsynephrine HCL, caffeine anhydrous, hordenine HCL, yohimbe HCL, synthetic guggulsterones z&e, cayenne, vinpocetine, n-acetyl-l-tyrosine, nadh, dandelion root, uva ursi, acai berry, magnesium, vitamin B6, yerba mate and naringin.
-This supplement is touted as a “hardcore multi-target fat loss system.”
-Put plainly, it is supposed to cause rapid fat loss (especially stubborn brown fat), suppress appetite and heighten energy levels.
-It is described as a “thermogenic amplifier.”
+First off, Bioheat ingredients are 1-3 dimethylamylamine, EGCG, norsynephrine HCL, caffeine anhydrous, hordenine HCL, yohimbe HCL, synthetic guggulsterones z&e, cayenne, vinpocetine, n-acetyl-l-tyrosine, nadh, dandelion root, uva ursi, acai berry, magnesium, vitamin B6, yerba mate and naringin.
+This supplement promotes weight-loss by igniting fat loss, suppressing appetite and boosting energy levels.
 In order to use this supplement, you need to take three capsules daily, along with water.

 Ingredient Concerns – “Is it Safe?”